Jim Hood: 2019 gubernatorial campaign

-Hood announced that he would be a candidate for Governor of Mississippi in 2019 on October 3, 2018.
+On October 3, 2018, Hood announced that he would be a candidate for Governor of Mississippi in 2019.
 According to the Jackson Free Press, Hood, "known for his conservative positions on criminal justice... laid out a progressive policy agenda on taxes, health care, education and infrastructure" when he announced his candidacy.
 Hood campaigned as a moderate Democrat according to an NPR reporter.
 Mississippi's The Clarion Ledger reported that "Hood portrays himself" as a moderate.

 In announcing his candidacy, Hood called for Medicaid expansion, tuition-free community college, universal pre-school, and criticized corporate tax cuts implemented by Mississippi's Republican-controlled legislature.
 According to Hood, the decision by Republicans not to accept Medicaid expansion had contributed to the closure of rural hospitals in Mississippi.
 He has also campaigned based on what he describes as his anti-abortion views and has highlighted his gun ownership.
 Explaining his anti-abortion position, he referred to his work defending Mississippi's ban, known as a "heartbeat" bill, on abortions after eight weeks of pregnancy.

 Hood won the Democratic primary with 68.78% of the vote.
-He lost the general election to Republican nominee Tate Reeves, the incumbent Lieutenant Governor.
+He lost the general election to Republican nominee Tate Reeves, the incumbent lieutenant governor.
 Reeves defeated Hood in the general election by a margin of 5.1%, making it the nearest a Democrat had come to winning a Mississippi gubernatorial election since 1999.
-Hood had managed the strongest performance by a Democrat since the 2003 Mississippi gubernatorial election, when then-incumbent Democratic Governor Ronnie Musgrove took 45.81% of the vote as he sought reelection.
+Hood had managed the strongest performance by a Democrat since the 2003 Mississippi gubernatorial election, when then-incumbent governor Ronnie Musgrove took 45.81% of the vote as he lost reelection.